 Protandim For Dogs

-There is another supplement called Canine Health (now called Protandim Dogs).
-According to the LifeVantage website, this product contains the same ingredients as Protandim – as well as omega 3 fatty acids and collagen.
+Protandim Dogs (formally called Canine Health) is for pets.
+According to the LifeVantage website, this supplement contains 150 mg of the same ingredients as Protandim – as well as omega 3 fatty acids and collagen.
 The website goes on to say:

 “Reducing oxidative stress in dogs may reduce many of the disorders associated with aging in canine.”